 DigiPen (Singapore)'s Career Services staff provides a variety of resources for enrolled degree-seeking students to jumpstart their professional development before they graduate and transition into the industry.
-These resources include on-campus events for students to meet and interact with game industry professionals, online tools and on-campus facilities to connect students with prospective employers, communication workshops, and both group and one-on-one appointments to review application materials (e.g., resumes, cover letters, websites) and discuss interviewing and other job search skills.
+These resources include on-campus events for students to meet and interact with industry professionals, online tools and on-campus facilities to connect students with prospective employers, communication workshops, and both group and one-on-one appointments to review application materials (e.g., resumes, cover letters, websites) and discuss interviewing and other job search skills.

-The Career Services staff coordinates a variety of on-campus events for students; recruiters meet with juniors and seniors to offer insight into their companies, review resumes and student work, and interview potential hires at weekly Company Day presentations.
+The Career Services staff coordinates a variety of on-campus events for students; recruiters meet with juniors and seniors to offer insight into their companies, review resumes and student work, and interview potential hires.
 Career Services hosts an annual Career Fair for all graduating students to showcase their projects and portfolios to employers and recruiters from local companies.
-DigiPen (Singapore)'s Career Services staff also works closely with faculty to host guest lectures by industry professionals on campus.
+DigiPen (Singapore)'s Career Services staff also works closely with faculty to invite industries to give Company Talks to students.